simonpoole/pmtiles-reader/README.md

 the default value is currently 20.
 If you have plenty of heap available increasing the value may improve performance a lot depending on the applications access patterns.

 To read from a remote resource via HTTP range requests you need to provide a FileChannel that provides a wrapper around your HTTP implementation, a sample based on HttpURLConnection is included.
 A similar approach can be used for other HTTP implementations or other network protocols.
+[Vespucci 19.3](https://github.com/MarcusWolschon/osmeditor4android) utilizes a similar OkHttp based version.

 Example: